shubhvjain/graphs/src/main.md

     - `label` (default: id),
     - `weight` (if vertices need to have weights, 0 by default)
     - `data` (default:{}) any additional data related to the node
+    - `metadata`:
+      - `degree`
-- `edgesAM` : the modified adjacenct matrix  object.
+- `edges` : the modified adjacenct matrix  object.
+An array of object.
+Each object consists of  :
-  - key : hash of the index of adjacency matrix (i,j) in the format : "i,j"
-  - what are i and j: vertex identity. each vertex has a unique id
-  - value: this is an object. it contains:
   - `edge`: this is the acutal value of the adjacency matrix i.e. a_{i,j}.
 If the graph is a simple graph this will be 1/0.
 For multigraph this contains the number of edges between i,j.
+  - a edge connects 2 nodes
+  - `node1`: id of node 1
+  - `node2`: id of node 2
   - `weight`: the weight of the edge. (default:0),
   - `label`: label for the edge
   - `edgeId`: a unique id is assigned to each edge to make modifications easier (defualt: auto incremented)
 - `metadata`: object, this contains important properties that define the structue of the graph.
   - `title` : the title of the graph
   - `hasLoops`: boolean (default: false)